icl-utk-edu/slate/INSTALL.md

         mpi = 1             link with `-lmpi`
         mpi = spectrum      link with `-lmpi_ibm`

-    cuda
     cuda_arch
-        SLATE will compile with CUDA if nvcc is detected.
-To compile without CUDA, set `cuda = 0`.
-By default, it will compile for CUDA architecture Pascal.
+        With the CUDA backend, by default SLATE will compile for CUDA architecture Pascal.
 To use a different architecture, set `cuda_arch` to one or more of:
         `kepler maxwell pascal volta turing sm_XY`
         where XY is a valid CUDA architecture (see `nvcc -h | grep sm_`).

-    hip
     hip_arch
-        SLATE will compile with HIP if hipcc is detected.
-To compile without HIP, set `hip = 0`.
-By default, it will compile for HIP architectures gfx900 gfx906 gfx908.
+        With the HIP backend, by default SLATE will compile for HIP architectures gfx900 gfx906 gfx908.
 To use a different architecture, set `hip_arch` to one or more of:
         `gfx900`  for AMD Radeon Instinct MI25 / Vega 10